Skip to main content

 By Stephen C. Schultz

-This is information I have gathered to be helpful for educational consultants, clinicians and other Allied Health Professionals.
-Please don't hesitate to stop by each of the sites to learn more!
+This information has been gathered to assist educational consultants, clinicians, and other allied health professionals.
+Please feel free to visit each of the sites to learn more!

-RedCliffAscent – Wilderness Therapy Program – works with males and females that need to re-engage in the adolescent stages of development.
-These students have strayed into dangerous and clinically significant behaviors.
-Therapy takes place in the back-country of Southern Utah.
-RCA is a trekking model so the students and staff are regularly hiking throughout their time with RedCliff.
-Research informed treatment is provided along with full psychological testing as needed.
+This program works with both males and females who need to re-engage with the adolescent stages of development.
+These students have engaged in dangerous or clinically significant behaviors.
+Therapy takes place in the backcountry of Southern Utah, and the program follows a trekking model, where students and staff are regularly hiking throughout their time at RedCliff.
+Research-informed treatment is provided, along with comprehensive psychological testing as needed.

 Comments